Archetypes

 - Sakuyamon (Y)

-A braindead OTK deck that shuffles trainings and scrambles around to turbo into an X-Antibody level 6 as fast as possible, which then evolves mid-attack into a level 7 <Security Attack +1> beatstick for literally free and unsuspend while doing so, while also boasting control pieces that wear away the opponent's capacity to handle the beatstick.
+A braindead OTK deck that shuffles trainings and scrambles around to turbo into an X-Antibody level 6 beatstick as fast as possible, which then spams free options (including evolution options, allowing it to swing twice with generic yellow level 7s like Shakamon that were never meant to do so) and unsuspends while doing so, while also boasting control pieces that wear away the opponent's capacity to handle the beatstick.
+Due to the prevalence of cheap yellow level 4s with <Barrier>, it can also be run over a red base, giving it access to unnecessary amounts of draw power.

 - Devas/Four Holy Beasts (EN: "Four Sovereigns") (🏳️🌈)